Mirlenko/Foursquare-Data-Clustering/eng/README.md

 * `checkins.zip` - zip file with the data
 * `requirements.txt` - relevant libraries versions

 The task is to make clustering of the Foursquare check-ins data in order to determine the most popular among the tourists locations around the world.
-The detaied description is presented in the Jupyter Notebook file.
+The detailed description is presented in the Jupyter Notebook file.